Putin until 2036: in which countries the presidential terms were reset to zero and what did it lead to

 Fujimori, who became the head of Peru in 1990, did not change the constitution, but in 1996 initiated the adoption of the law in the Congress controlled by him directly on the zeroing of his terms.
 As a result, he won the 2000 elections, in which, according to the constitution, he could not participate, but fled the country amid protests.
 In 2007, Interpol arrested Fujimori and extradited to his homeland, where he was sentenced to 25 years in prison.

 Some heads of state in their nullifying terms and rewriting the constitution was stopped only by death.
 So, in Venezuela, Hugo Chavez began to change the constitution shortly after coming to power in 1999.
 As a result, new presidential elections were held in the country, and already in 2001 Chavez entered into a new term of government, the first two years were, as it were, not counted.
 In 2009, in the spirit of Lukashenko, he abolished restrictions on the presidential term, but, having won the 2012 election, he did not take up his duties for health reasons.
 Hugo Chavez passed away in March 2013.

 Former President of Uzbekistan Islam Karimov by 2007 was the head of state for 16 years.
-Thanks to the 1995 referendum on the extension of powers instead of elections, formally, these were only two presidential terms.
-On the third, according to the country's constitution, he could not go, but went.
+Thanks to the 1995 referendum on the extension of powers, instead of elections, formally, these were only two presidential terms.
+On the third, according to the constitution of the country, he could not go, but went.
 The fact is that in 2002, at a constitutional referendum, the length of the presidential term was increased.
 And with the updated constitution, the 2007 elections became Karimov's “first” again.
-Then there was another victory in the "second" in 2015 - and death in 2016.
+Then there was another victory at the “second” in 2015 - and death in 2016.

 When the president is forced to flee the country